In the Name of My Daughter: Production

 The book tells the story of the casino wars on the French Riviera between the 1970s – 1980's, from the protagonist's point of view.
 It includes the account of the take-over of Madame Le Roux's Palais de le Mediterranee casino by Jean-Dominique Fratoni, with the support of Jacques Medecin, the then mayor of Nice.

-Téchiné co-wrote the script with Jean-Charles Le Roux (Agnès' brother) and Cédric Anger, director of Next Time I’ll Aim For The Heart (La Prochaine Fois Je Viserai Le Coeur) a film also starring Guillaume Canet.
+Téchiné co-wrote the script with Jean-Charles Le Roux (Agnès' brother) and Cédric Anger, director of Next Time I'll Aim for the Heart (La Prochaine Fois Je Viserai Le Coeur) a film also starring Guillaume Canet.
 Rather than focusing in the judicial twists of Agnelet's trial, Téchiné wanted to center the plot in the love and power struggle between Renée Le Roux, her daughter Agnès, and Maurice Agnelet: the iron-fisted mother, the rebellious daughter and Agnelet's desire for recognition by society.

 "It was Agnès that I was most interested in" Techine explains adding: " I wanted to paint her portrait.
 I agreed to make the film after reading the letters that Agnes had written to Agnelet because, quite unexpectedly, I found a surprising resemblance with another female character that I had long wanted to bring to the screen, Julie de Lespinasse.
 There are many parallels between the passionate love letters of this 18th century woman of letters and Agnes – heir to the Palais de la Mediterranee’s – letters.
 For example:"I love you how you must be loved, with excess, madness, ardor and despair."

 Release

 In the Name of my daughter premiered, screened out of competition, at the 2014 Cannes Film Festival.

 In France, it was released in July 2014 and it attracted 300,373 audiences.
 In Chennai the film was screened as the opening film of the 12th Chennai International Film Festival in December 2014.

-In January 2015, the film received two nominations at the 20th Lumières Awards.
+In January 2015, the film received two nominations at the 20th Lumière Awards.